 If you’re currently taking or have taken medication outside of over the counter medicine especially those that could cause skin sensitivity or excess bleeding, please disclose to me prior to your appointment.

 If you have been on accutane you must wait at least 1 year prior to getting microblading.

 This is a case by case basis.
 If the skin is saturated with the previous tattoo or the skin has scarring microblading may not be your best option.

 How many microblading sessions do I need?

 A typical individual requires two microblading sessions to have perfected brows.
 However, some individuals only require one session and some can require 3.
 This is varies from person to person.

 How will the shape be decided?

+The shape is determined by the hair you have as well as your face, and measurements.
+All brows are individualized.
 Prior to starting the microblading process, your technician will pre-draw the shape/size that will work with the measurement of your face as well the eyebrow hair you currently have and give you the opportunity to provide your final approval.

 Does microblading hurt?

 Your technician will do everything possible to make the process painless (i.e. applying topical numbing cream and top-ups throughout), however, pain levels vary by person.
 Some people only feel nothing or a mild scratch while others experience mild to medium pain (most commonly towards the end of the session).